kunpengcompute/Spark-graph-algo-lib/README.md

     mvn package

- Get sophon-graph-acc_2.11-1.2.0.jar under "Spark-graph-algo-lib/graph-accelerator/target/"
+ Obtain "sophon-graph-acc_2.11-1.2.0.jar" from the "Spark-graph-algo-lib/graph-accelerator/target/" directory

- Get sophon-graph-kernel-clinet_2.11-1.2.0.jar under "Spark-graph-algo-lib/graph-kernel/target/"
+ Obtain "sophon-graph-kernel-clinet_2.11-1.2.0.jar" from the "Spark-graph-algo-lib/graph-kernel/target/" directory

-Contribution guidelines
+Contribution Guidelines
 ========

-Please use GitHub [issues](https://github.com/kunpengcompute/Spark-graph-algo-lib/issues) for tracking requests and bugs.
+Track the bugs and feature requests via [GitHub issues](https://github.com/kunpengcompute/Spark-graph-algo-lib/issues).

 More Information
 ========

-For further assistance, you can send email to kunpengcompute@huawei.com.
+For further assistance, send an email to kunpengcompute@huawei.com.